MichalKarbownik/falcon-docs/docs/payments/plugins.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Adyen CreditCard plugin delivers "adyen-cse-web" package for the client-side encryption of the provided credit card information (this way - shop does not store any of your credit card information in its database) and just passes this encrypted information to the Adyen Payment Gateway.
+Adyen CreditCard plugin delivers "adyen-cse-web" package for the client-side encryption of the provided credit card information (this way - the shop does not store any of your credit card information in its database) and just passes this encrypted information to the Adyen Payment Gateway.

 ### Adyen PHP module

-To use this plugin with DEITY Magento module (PHP) - you need to install the following library inside of your Magento project (it will provide required endpoints to process Adyen payments):
+To use this plugin with the DEITY Magento module (PHP) - you need to install the following library inside of your Magento project (it will provide required endpoints to process Adyen payments):

 ```bash